curl/curl/docs/libcurl/opts/CURLOPT_RESOLVE.md

 separated by comma.
 If libcurl is built to support IPv6, each of the ADDRESS entries can of course be either IPv4 or IPv6 style addressing.

+Specify the host as a single ampersand (`*`) to match all names.
+This wildcard is resolved last so any resolve with a specific host and port number is given priority.

 This option effectively populates the DNS cache with entries for the host+port pair so redirects and everything that operations against the HOST+PORT instead use your provided ADDRESS.

-The optional leading "+" specifies that the new entry should time-out.
-Entries added without the leading plus character never times out whereas entries added with "+HOST:..." times out just like ordinary DNS cache entries.
+The optional leading plus (`+`) specifies that the new entry should timeout.
+Entries added without the leading plus character never times out whereas entries added with `+HOST:...` times out just like ordinary DNS cache entries.

 If the DNS cache already has an entry for the given host+port pair, the new entry overrides the former one.